rbxmath/rbxmath.github.io/_pages/course.md

 layout: single
 ---

+**The first course of Vector101 ran from May–August 2023.
+Recordings for all 20 lectures are [on YouTube](https://www.youtube.com/@AidanEpperly).
+Source code for the coding lectures and homeworks are [on GitHub](https://github.com/rbxmath/vector101).
+We are happy to still discuss course content with you [on Discord](https://discord.gg/Mpy5MwqeWc).**
+___
 Vector101 is a free 10-week course designed to help game developers increase their knowledge of one of the most important mathematical objects: *vectors*.
 Vectors permeate the mathematics of game development, perhaps most infamously in CFrames.
 We aim to explain the mathematics underpinning these objects while also guiding you through programming a practical linear algebra library for all your vector needs.

 * **When:** Lectures are on Mondays and Thursdays from 6pm--6:50pm PT, starting the week of May 29.
 Office hours for getting help are on Saturdays at 1pm PT.